aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 ## Lambda functions for Amazon Bedrock action groups

-As part of this solution, Lambda functions are deployed to support the action groups defined for each subordinate agent.
+As part of this guidance, Lambda functions are deployed to support the action groups defined for each subordinate agent.

 The CostAnalysisAgent uses three distinct Lambda backed action groups to deliver comprehensive cost management capabilities.
 The CostAnalysisActionGroup connects with Cost Explorer to extract and analyze detailed historical cost data, providing granular insights into cloud spending patterns and resource utilization.
 The ClockandCalendarActionGroup maintains temporal precision by providing current date and time functionality, essential for accurate period-based cost analysis and reporting.
 The CostForecastActionGroup uses the [Cost Explorer forecasting](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-forecast.html) function, which analyzes historical cost data and provides future cost projections.
 This information helps the agent support proactive budget planning and make informed recommendations.
 These action groups work together seamlessly, enabling the agent to provide historical cost analysis and future spend predictions while maintaining precise temporal context.